portsmouth/snelly/docs/API.md

 <a name="Snelly+getVersion"></a>

 ### snelly.getVersion() ⇒ <code>Array</code>
-Returns the current version number of the snelly system, in the format [1, 2, 3]
+Returns the current version number of the snelly system, in the format [1, 2, 3] (i.e. major, minor, patch version)

 **Kind**: instance method of [<code>Snelly</code>](#Snelly)
 <a name="Snelly+getRenderer"></a>